 I have since made sure that the messiest foods are at dinner time, so that bath time follows.
 We have also been using a pillow to pad out the high chair and she now associates the high chair with food and gets excited as soon as you put her in it!
 We’ve also invested in floor mats from Poundland – Polythene sheets with dancing hippos on that go under the high chair.
 We keep this super clean so that any food that goes on it we know that we can pass back to LP.
 There’s enough waste with Baby Led Weaning (BLW) that anything to minimise it has got to be a good thing!
 We’ve also bought a lot of basic velcro bibs and also jersey plastic backed bibs with arms from Tesco.
 We use one of each at each meal time, small one under the big one, and this way LP’s clothes survive for a little bit longer!

 We are now 5 weeks into our BLW journey and LP has tried so many foods!
 Fruit – Blackberries, Banana, Kiwi, Peach, Nectarine, Orange, Pineapple, Blueberries, Strawberries, Raspberries, Apple, Pear.
 Veg – Tomato, Cucumber, Pepper, Avocado, Potato, Sweet Potato, Parsnip, Carrot, broccoli, Cauliflower, Beetroot.
 She’s also had Bread, Pitta, Wraps, Bagels, Rice Cakes, Scotch Pancakes, Mature Cheddar, Cheese Spread, Plain Yoghurt, Boiled Egg, Scrambled Egg, Omelette, Tuna, Chicken, Beef, Pork, Curry, Fajita, Sweet and Sour… Literally everything we eat we now let LP try.
 The only things we keep an eye on is no honey until she’s over a year as there’s a risk of botulism and we watch the salt/sugar content of everything.
 We have started making salt free bread in our bread maker and had intended to slice and freeze it so that we could take a slice out at a time for LP, but we all quite like the salt free bread so are all eating it!
 She also loved scotch pancakes, but the shop bought ones had 0.3g salt in each one!
-Baby is only allowed 1g salt max per day, so I have made batches of my own pancakes with raisins, raspberries and summer fruits in and have frozen them so that I can take them our for LP whenever I need them.
+Baby is only allowed 1g salt max per day, so I have made batches of my own pancakes with raisins, raspberries and summer fruits in and have frozen them so that I can take them out for LP whenever I need them.

-BLW has had a great impact on all our lives so far – LP is getting a very varied diet, and trying a lot of different foods but also Hubby and I are getting a much better diet from doing BLW.
+BLW has had a great impact on all our lives so far – LP is getting a very varied diet, and trying a lot of different foods but also Dave and I are getting a much better diet from doing BLW.
 We make sure that the food we have is suitable for LP and so everything is cooked from scratch – processed food is now minimal and we are eating a lot more fruit and veg.
 The whole family has definitely embraced BLW!